 Pursuant to Section 366.093(4), F.S., confidential classification may only extend for up to 18 months from the issuance of an Order granting confidential classification unless "the Commission finds, for good cause, that the protection from disclosure shall be for a specified longer period."
 TECO appears to have provided sufficient information concerning the harm which could arise from not protecting this information for a minimum of two years.
+Accordingly, the information identified in Document No. 02690-2022, shall be granted confidential classification for a period of two years from the issuance of this Order.

-ORDER NO. PSC-2022-0102-CFO-EI DOCKET NO. 20220001-EI PAGE 3
+ORDER NO. PSC-2022-0219-CFO-EI DOCKET NO. 20220001-EI PAGE 3